chrisl8/PanicStations/README.md

 Small Buttons: 2-5, 8-13, 22-31

 ### Version 1.0 Improvements:
 * Better box with fancy metalic looking paint.
 * Character Displays on board so you don't have to look up at a monitor/TV to get your directions.
 * 10 buttons per side instead of 5
 * 11 switches per side instead of 5
 * More "randomized" pattern for layout
 * Lots of playability improvements in the code, but the game play logic is still the same.
     * Positive "SUCCESS" confirmation when you perform your task before your team mate does.
     * Knobs register when they leave the correct zone before your team mate performs their command

 ### Future Enhancements/TODO
 * Lights on the switches and the knobs
     * That is what the extra holes are for.
-    * Volume control
+* ~~Volume control~~
 * Improved text and "interactivity" from system as you do things.
 * String of lights along the side to indicate progress/score/etc.
 * Alternate game modes
-        * Self driven Demo mode that just flasehs lights
+    * Self driven Demo mode that just flashes lights
-        * User driven demo mode where it just makes sounds and flashes lights when you push buttons an dturn knows.
+    * User driven demo mode where it just makes sounds and flashes lights when you push buttons and turn knobs.
     * Use lights to "signal" which thing to switch when time runs short.
     * Mode with no commands, just lights to say "push this"
     * Single player mode
     * Competitive mode
         * Not really sure how to do this.
 * Add pre-game menu options:
     * Set player count?
     * Set easy/normal/hard difficultly.
 * Set "mode" for things like:
     * Not game, just push buttons for noise and lights.
     * "DEMO" Mode where it just makes lights
-        * "ENDLESS" mode where the game never ends, you just keep doing the next thing (no timer, or failure doesn't count against you)
+    * "ENDLESS" mode where the game never ends, you just keep doing the next thing (no timer or failure doesn't count against you)
 * Adjust screen brightness and contrast (should reset to default on reboot/power cycle)
 * Option to "Swap" LCD displays (and save port) if they are wrong.